aws-samples/sample-ollama-server/README.md

 ## Using Ollama and Open WebUI

 ### Managing models
-Refer to [Starting With Ollama](https://docs.openwebui.com/getting-started/quick-start/starting-with-ollama/) for guidance to manage models.
+Refer to [Starting With Ollama](https://docs.openwebui.com/getting-started/quick-start/starting-with-ollama/) for guidance on managing models.
 Ollama [site](https://ollama.com/search) provides a listing of available language models and their size (e.g. [DeepSeek](https://ollama.com/library/deepseek-r1/tags)).
 For best performance, ensure that model size is less than GPU memory size.
 You can refer to [EC2 Accelerated Computing page](https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing) for GPU memory size specifications.

 ### Change EC2 instance type
 If you need more powerful instance , you can [change instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/change-instance-type-of-ebs-backed-instance.html).